microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationPasswordCredential.md

 Remove-EntraBetaApplicationPasswordCredential -ObjectId $AppId -KeyId $KeyIds[0].KeyId
 ```

-The first command gets the ID of an application by using the [Get-EntraBetaApplication](./Get-EntraBetaApplication.md) cmdlet, and then stores it in the $AppID variable.

-The second command gets the password credential for the application identified by $AppID by using the [Get-EntraBetaApplicationPasswordCredential](./ Get-EntraBetaApplicationPasswordCredential.md) cmdlet.
-The command stores it in the $KeyId variable.

-The final command removes the application password credential for the application identified by $AppID.
+This example demonstrates how to remove the password credential for an application.

-- `-ObjectId` Specifies the ID of the application.
+- `ObjectId` Specifies the ID of the application.
+Use `Get-EntraBetaApplication` to get application ObjectId value.
-- `-KeyId` Specifies the ID of the password credential.
+- `KeyId` Specifies the ID of the password credential.
+Use `Get-EntraBetaApplicationPasswordCredential` to retrieve a specific credential details.

 ## Parameters